 To avoid side effects, be sure to stay within the recommended daily doses of Zinc.
-The tolerable upper level intake for both men and women is 40mg daily.
-Long-term consumption exceeding this value is associated with adverse health affects.
+The tolerable upper-level intake for both men and women is 40mg daily.
+Long-term consumption exceeding this value is associated with adverse health effects.
 Zinc overdose is associated with nausea, vomiting, diarrhea, loss of appetite, abdominal cramping, and headache.
 The upper limit does not apply to those being treated for zinc deficiency by their health care provider; however, the provider should monitor patients for any adverse events.

 According to one study, a 4-year-old girl presenting with hair loss was treated with a 50mg Zinc supplement for six months.
-After 3 weeks, hair loss stopped.
+After 3 weeks, the hair loss stopped.
 At her 4-month follow-up, no signs of hair loss were evident, and new hair growth was apparent.
-In laboratory tests animals fed with a zinc supplement showed signs of more hair growth, as opposed to loss of hair in animals that were deprived of zinc in their feed A change in the structure hair protein of the zinc deficient animals was noted.
+In laboratory tests, animals fed with a zinc supplement showed signs of more hair growth, as opposed to the loss of hair in animals that were deprived of zinc in their feed A change in the structure hair protein of the zinc-deficient animals was noted.